 That was the short answer.

-The fact that I can do this is, at first glance, just a simple truth that I share with many others.
+The fact that I can do this is, at first glance, just a simple reality that I share with many others.
 But why am I one of the few who actually do it?
 And that’s where the rub lies.

 Left over

-Sometimes I feel like a "left over".
+Sometimes I feel like a"

 Our worries...